EvgeniyUS/qemu-auto-ballooning/README.md

-Auto ballooning for QEMU guests (VMs) for a memory over-committed host.
+Auto ballooning for QEMU guests (VMs) on a memory over-committed host.

 The VirtIO Balloon Driver must be installed in the guest's operating system.
 It is pre-installed on most Linux systems.